-The 'points-based' immigration system was introduced in the UK in 2008 to replace the existing work permit system.
+The UK 'points-based' immigration system was introduced in 2008 to replace the existing work permit system.

 The points-based system (PBS) was intended to:

 - streamline and simplify the existing immigration system;